waqarkabir/Inheritance-CSharp/README.md

-What is in This repository ?
+%md ##What is in This repository ?
 You will find basic understanding of Inheritance in C# with example.